 What Causes Construction Accidents?

 Of the 2.9 million nonfatal workplace injuries that take place every year, approximately 150,000 of them take place in the construction industry.
 There are a variety of reasons these accidents happen.
 When the people in charge of keeping the area safe act negligently or don’t follow state or federal regulations for even one minute, they are increasing the chances of someone getting hurt.

 - Falls.
 Falls are the most common reason for construction accidents.
 This can happen when laborers fall from scaffolding, ladders, and other work equipment.

 - Falling objects.
 If a tool isn’t properly secured, there’s a chance it will fall and strike someone.

-- Back-overs and Caught-in/betweens.
-Construction workers run the risk of being crushed or run over by large vehicles or trapped in collapsed buildings.
+- Back-overs and caught-in/betweens.
+Workers run the risk of being crushed or run over by large vehicles or trapped in collapsed buildings.

-- Fires and Explosions.
-When construction sites contain hazardous materials and flammable chemicals, there’s the chance for a fire or explosion.
+- Fires and explosions.
+When worksites contain hazardous materials and flammable chemicals there’s the chance for a fire or explosion.

 - High Lead levels.
 According to the CDC, between 2002-2008 construction workers were found to be part of the 16 percent of the population with elevated blood lead concentration levels.
 Unsafe work practices can lead to unnecessary exposure to lead.

 Workers should be able to trust that those in charge are keeping their environment safe.
 When these environments are dangerous and innocent people are harmed, they shouldn’t have to be solely responsible for all the expenses it will take for them to get back to their regular life.
 That’s where Belsky, Weinberg & Horowitz, LLC steps in.
 We’ll defend your rights no matter what.